 The antidote to boredom is to provide children with an environment that lets them experience autonomy (the ability to work a little on their own), control (the right to have a say over what they do), challenge (a small push beyond their comfort zone), and intrinsic motivation (the motivation comes from inside them).

 If not constantly engaging your kids causes some guilt, I can relate.
 I remember the disappointment I felt in myself as I sat in silence across the table from my daughter.
 The guys went off to ride Tower of Terror.
 I saw this time alone with my daughter as an opportunity for some quality mother-daughter time.
 A chance that felt rare since she lived thousands of miles away.
 (Yes, I’m talking about a grown child.)

 I wrestled over the guilt from that day even after we returned home from our trip.
 After talking it over with my counselor, I realized how hard I was being on myself.
 That I expected myself to be ‘on’ for my daughter at all times.
 That I assumed quality time couldn’t come from just sitting together, taking comfort in each other’s presence.

 That realization seemed to wake me up to the fact that I’d assumed that responsibility throughout my daughter’s entire childhood.
 But my family never asked me or expected me to give them all my time and energy, as in every bit of it.
 So, if you’ve taken on that burden, I’m giving you permission to let it go.
 (It’s very freeing.)

 Let Go of Comparison

-I can’t tell you how many times I’ve sat at a community pool or on the beach comparing my body to the other women there, been envious of friends and family with vacation homes or who can afford to travel to fancy islands or other countries, or felt guilty knowing other people’s kids were enrolled in multiple camps and had a full summer itinerary.
+I can’t tell you how many times I’ve sat at a community pool or on the beach comparing my body to the other women there, envying friends and family who have vacation homes or who can afford to travel to fancy islands or other countries, or wrestling with guilt over not being about to take my daughter on trips or send her to various camps.